-4.6.1 The Graduate School
+4.6.1 Academic Registry

-The Graduate School is the primary administrative structure, which supports PGR students, programmes of study and PGR Supervisors.
-It is also the principal central source of information about matters relating to PGR degrees, ensuring that information for all parties is accessible, clear, accurate, comprehensive and up-to-date.
-The role of the Graduate School is to oversee and promote development of PGR degree programmes leading to the MRes, MPhil, PhD and ProfD.
-Supervisors would be urged to contact any member of the Graduate School team if they seek advice or information.
+Academic Registry is the primary administrative structure that supports PGR students, programmes of study and PGR Supervisors, working in partnership with the Head of the Graduate School.
+Academic Registry is also the principal central source of information about matters relating to PGR degrees, ensuring that information for all parties is accessible, clear, accurate, comprehensive and up to date.
+The role of the Postgraduate Programme Management Team and those in the wider Academic Registry Section is to oversee and promote development of PGR degree programmes leading to the MRes, MPhil, and PhD.